Clemapfel/jluna/docs/manual.md

 <unnamed proxy #9>
 ```

 We see that it does not have a name, just an internal id.
-Therefore, it has no way to know where its value came from and thus has no way to mutate anything but C++-side memory address.
+Therefore, it has no way to know where its value came from and thus has no way to mutate anything but its C++-side memory address.
 An unnamed proxy thus behaves like a deepcopy of the value, **not** like a reference.

 #### In Summary